Solar-pumped Radiation-balanced Laser: Introduction

 Radiation cooling has been demonstrated in Yb:YAG slab lasers \cite{Lei2023, epstein2009, Nemova2021} and thin-disk lasers \cite{nemova2014thin, yang2019radiation, 8883199} by pumping the gain medium with a narrowband laser under RBL conditions \cite{epstein2009optical}.
 Recent studies further suggest that optical cooling can also be achieved using incoherent illumination, such as light-emitting diodes or spectrally filtered sunlight, with efficiencies comparable to those obtained with coherent, laser-based pumping \cite{ghonge2024photoluminescent}.

-In this work, we investigate the feasibility of implementing thin-disk geometries for solar-pumped laser operation, with particular emphasis on determining whether radiation-balanced lasing (RBL) can be achieved to support sustainable, self-cooling performance.
+In this work, we investigate the feasibility of a solar-pumped Yb:YAG laser, with particular emphasis on determining whether radiation-balanced lasing can be achieved to support sustainable, self-cooling performance.
 We first analyze an advanced solar-pumped thin-disk architecture employing Yb$^{3+}$ as the gain medium.
-This design incorporates a water-cooled thin disk gain medium in combination with a solar-concentrating dome that traps and re-images the incident sunlight, thereby significantly enhancing the effective pump fluence on the gain medium.
+This design incorporates a water-cooled thin disk gain medium in combination with a solar-concentrating dome that traps and re-images the incident sunlight.
 The concentrator geometry is optimized to address challenges associated with the low spatial coherence of solar radiation, which typically limits the utility of conventional multi-pass pumping approaches.
-Our results demonstrate that this concept can operate under direct solar pumping and can outperform traditional solar-pumped Nd$^{3+}$-doped gain media.

 Building on these insights, we then examine a solar-pumped, radiation-balanced Yb:YAG laser.
 In particular, we evaluate the impact of pump spectral bandwidth on both laser gain and radiative cooling, and we identify the boundary conditions necessary to sustain RBL operation.
-We further introduce a spherical concentrator to increase the solar pump fluence on the gain medium.
-The proposed scheme enables efficient extraction of anti-Stokes fluorescence and supports RBL operation in both thin-disk and rod geometries utilizing Yb:YAG as the gain medium.
+The proposed scheme enables efficient extraction of anti-Stokes fluorescence and supports RBL operation in both thin-disk and rod geometries.
 These studies outline promising directions for the development of thermally resilient, energy-efficient, and environmentally sustainable solar-pumped laser technologies.